TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/features.md

 ## start function (now rarely needed)

+> [!NOTE]
-!> You should hardly ever need to manually run this now.
+> You should hardly ever need to manually run this now.
 Try without first.
 See the details below.

 The start function is what kick-starts the uibuilder front-end library into action.
 It attempts to make a connection to Node-RED and exchanges the initial control messages.